hillal20/react-advanced-typescript/READ_Node.md

 ## 59 \*\* promise combinator

 Promise.all([]):
-return all resolved promises without order or the first rejected one
+               * return all resolved promises without order or the  first rejected one

 Promise.race([]):
-only return the first resolved or rejected , whoever comes first
+               *  only  the first resolved or rejected , whoever comes first

 Promise.allSettled([]):
-returns all the promises either good or failed ones as form of objects
+               * returns all the promises either good or failed ones as  objects

 Promise.any([]) :
-the first resolved or all rejected
+               * the first resolved or all rejected

 ## 60 \*\* PolyFill in java script